oxc-project/javascript-parser-in-rust/docs/intro.md

 I have struggled a lot when learning these technologies, and I wish fewer people to take the same struggling journey.

-I want to make my own contribution to the community by writing this book, so you don't have to take the same struggling journey as I had.
+I want to make my own contribution to the community by writing this guide, so you don't have to take the same struggling journey as I had.

 There are only a handful of developers on the Rust side, and I would like to see you here and join us,